“The Sounds of New Orleans: a Tribute to Louis Armstrong”

 - You may use any 2-D medium – crayon, colored pencils, water colors, oils, pastels, etc. Pencil line drawings are not encouraged for this project.

 - You may also use computer software to create your art.
 Please print on white paper, 81/2”x11”.

 - Art should be on white paper and may be backed with black paper for display.
 The recommended paper size is 9”x12” (with an additional 1” black border if you are backing it).
 Because of space available for mounting our art shows, art greater than the recommended size will be accepted only after consultation.

-Accepted artwork will be displayed in the Strathmore concert lobby the weekend of November 17, 2018 during the National Philharmonic Chorale’s concert which will include their performance of the choral parts of Bernstein’s Mass, Candide, and West Side
+- Accepted artwork will be displayed in the Strathmore concert lobby the weekend of March 30, 2019 during the National Philharmonic concert.

 - Artwork will be accepted through 4pm on Monday, March 25, 2019 in the National Philharmonic Office located on the second floor of Strathmore.